-- 530. Buddhism.
+- 524. Religion and Healing.
 3 hrs.
+This course studies several examples of religious healing practices found in ethnographic literature, creating a dialogue between indigenoug and academic theories of healing. - 530.
+Buddhism.
+3 hrs.
 Prerequisite: REL 131.
 This course surveys Buddhist religions and cultures.
-Topics include Indian origins, philosophical schools, ritual practice, and historical development. - 532.
-Mysticism.
+Topics include Indian origins, philosophical schools, ritual practice, and historical development.

+- 532. Mysticism.
 3 hrs.
 This course explores mystical practices as found in ethnographic texts.
 Students pursue an interdisciplinary approach drawing on several models of mysticism. - 535.
 Religions of the Near East.
 3 hrs.
 A study of Judaism, Zoroastrian, and Islamic literature and thought. - 536.
 Contemplative Theory and Practices.
 3 hrs.
-A study of the major themes and issues of religious mysticism-East and West - 537.
+A study of the major themes and issues of religious mysticism-East and West. - 537.
 Religions of the Far East.
 3 hrs.
 A study of Hinduism, Buddhism, Taoism, Confucianism, and Shintoism. - 551.
 Philosophical Issues in Religion and Science.
 3 hrs.
 An examination of historical and contemporary philosophical issues arising in attempts to relate scientific accounts of the natural world and accounts derived from religious traditions. - 590.
 Contemporary Religious Problems.
 3 hrs.
 An examination of specific problems within the broad spectrum of contemporary religious concern. - 599.
 Religious Studies Abroad.
 3-6 hrs.
 The study of religious themes in various parts of the world.
-Offered abroad through the College of International and Continuing Education.
+Offered abroad through the College of International and Continuing Education. - 692.
+Special Problems.
+3 hrs.
+A study of a religious issue to be approved by the department chair.
+May be taken for a total of 9 hours.